The Prodigal Son

-This parable or story of the lost son as recorded by Luke is Jesus’ longest and most detailed of all.
-Delesprie was commissioned by The Crystal Cathedral to sculpt this heroic sized monument (32% larger than life) inspired by the message of a father’s unconditional love and forgiveness toward his wayward son.
-The piece, entitled “Coming Home,” can be viewed on the grounds of the Crystal Cathedral, and captures the moment when the penitent son throws himself at his father’s feet.
+Delesprie was commissioned by The Crystal Cathedral (now Christ Cathedral) to sculpt this heroic sized monument inspired by the message of a father’s unconditional love and forgiveness toward his wayward son.

-An interesting detail, on which Delesprie intentionally focused her attention, is the stance of the father as he embraces his son.
-Observe his bent knees and muscular arms as he almost stoops to raise his beloved son back up to eye level.
-In the father’s mind, this is not a time to berate his willful child for squandering his inheritance.
-Here, as in Jesus’ parable, the father, a representation of our own Heavenly Father, is most concerned about restored relationships.
-After all, his son was lost, and is now found; was dead, and is now alive! –By Allison Garner
+This is not a time to berate his willful child for squandering his inheritance.
+The father is a representation of our own Heavenly Father, he is most concerned about restored relationships.
+After all, his son was lost, and is now found; was dead, and now is alive.